 Human moderators

 Online games and safe online communities allow you to connect with peers in a controlled and often less overwhelming environment.
-Even micro-interactions, sending a like or a gif can help reduce feelings of isolation and foster friendships.
+Even micro-interactions, sending a like or a gif can help reduce feelings of isolation and foster connection.

 Chat channels and games often require communication and coordination with teammates or group members.
 Chatting with people who communicate in a similar way means you can be yourself.
+Moderators can point out miscommunication and give direction.

 Gaming and socialising in an online community can serve as a coping mechanism for managing stress and anxiety.
 Immersion in games can provide a distraction from external stressors and help you relax.
 Having a space to find people who relate to your personal experiences can also help reduce stress.